-Items Quantity Unit cost (Rs.)
-Total Coat (Rs) Remarks

-Stakeholder 225 10,000 45,000,000 Once a quarter

-Consultations for 5 years

-(4times in a year)

-Trainings and 60 50,000 3,000,000 2 per district per

-Workshops year for 2 years

-Setting up GRM - - 5,00,000 Lumpsum for 5

-(collecting & years

-maintaining

-grievances

-database)

-Awareness & IEC - - 10,00,000 Lumpsum for 5

-materials years

-Beneficiary 2 7,50,000 15,00,000 Twice during

-Satisfaction project year (3

-Survey year and 5 year)

-Total 51,000,000
+Items Quantity Unit Cost (Rs.)
+Total Cost (Rs.)
+Remarks Stakeholder Consultations 225 10,000 45,000,000 Once a quater for 5 years (4 times a year) Trainings & Workshops 60 50,000 3,000,000 2 per district per year for 2 years Setting up of GRM (collecting & maintaining grievance related database) - - 500,000 Lumpsum for 5 years Awareness and IEC Material - - 1,000,000 Lumpsum for 5 years Beneficiary Satisfaction Surveys 2 750,000 1,500,000 Twice during the project year (3 year & 5 year) TOTAL 51,000,000

-VII.
-Grievance Redressal Mechanism (GRM)
+7. Grievance Redressal Mechanism (GRM)

-The Grievance Redressal Mechanism is a tool to get to know about the problems in the project and potential complaints of community members and other stakeholders to register, respond and solve the underlying problems, conflicts etc. The project will ensure that there is sufficient community consultation before the implementation of any project activities.
+The Grievance Redress Mechanism is a tool to get to know about the problems in the project and potential complaints of community members and other stakeholders to register, respond and solve the underlying problems, conflicts etc. The project will ensure that there is sufficient community consultation before the implementation of any project activities.

 Conflicts may appear first at community level and be solved by the traditional arbitration and mediation process in each village which involves the Village Council and the Village Judicial Committee.
-In case a permanent Judicial Committee is absent, the Village Council and representatives from the village will nominate members to address any grievances or complaints arising out from individual or groups from the village and will comprise of individuals suggested/nominated from the village community.
-Where the Village Judicial Committee is in place in the village that addresses disputes/complaints arising from the members, this body which has representatives from Village Council, Elders, Traditional Judiciary members and nominated members from the village community will hear and adjudicate on any dispute or grievance in the course of project intervention.
+In case a permanent Judicial Committee is absent, the Village Council and representatives from the villagewillnominate members to address any grievances or complaints arising out from individual or groups from the village and will comprise of individuals suggested/nominated from the village community.
+Where the Village Judicial Committee is in place in the village that addresses disputes/complaints arising from the members, this body which has representatives from Village Council, Elders, Traditional Judiciary members and nominated members from the village community will hear and adjudicate onany dispute or grievance in the course of project intervention.
 In case the complainant or the aggrieved is not satisfied with the decision of the decision of the customary body, they will have the freedom to access the project GRM that will be established before effectiveness.

-7.5 Objectives of the GRM
+7.1.
+Objectives of the GRM

-The State does not have an effective state-wide GRM and some of the agency-specific GRMs created in the past have become dysfunctional or were not found to be effective enough to be access or used for ELEMENT.
-As a result a fresh, dedicated project specific GRM is being proposed.
+The state does not have an effective state-wide GRM and some of the agency-specific GRMs created in the past have become dysfunctional or were not found to be effective enough to be access or used for ELEMENT.
+As a result, a fresh dedicated project specific GRM is being proposed.